UPB-SysSec/upb-syssec.github.io/_posts/2022-12-02-3d-printing-file-format-usage.md

 The data does not contain any information about the usage of different file formats outside this specific use case of private users sharing their 3D printing model with others; especially not regarding an industrial context.
 No other data is freely available.
 The [How to Get the Data](#how-to-get-the-data) section below provides download links and how-tos for our dataset.
+The data presented here was collected in June 2021.

 ## How We Collected the Data